Welcome to the South African Genetics Society

 Alisa Postma is a Research Assistant and a PhD candidate at the Centre for Bioinformatics and Computational Biology and the Forestry and Agricultural Biotechnology Institute at the University of Pretoria.
 Her research interests include genomics and transcriptomics analyses of forestry pests and pathogens.
 She is actively involved in Bioinformatics research and training.

 Cedric is a Principal Investigator in the Department of Biomedical Sciences, Stellenbosch University.
-He joined the department in 1990, and obtained his PhD in 2012.
-His 19 publications have received more than 880 citations, and he has a h-index of 14 (Google Scholar).
 His research interests have included tumours of the prostate, mechanisms of the descent of the testes, DNA fingerprinting, and tuberculosis host genetics.
 He is currently retired, but still serves on the Human Research Ethics Committee (HREC).
 His passion is in investigating the impact of genetic variation in protein structure and function, specifically with the aim to understanding the pharmacogenetics.

 DR. Cedric Werely